vrwaingankar/TimeSeries_DataAugmentation/README.md

 8. Augmentation with Generative ML Models:
 - Generative ML models can be trained to generate synthetic time series samples.
-- Methods like VAEs, GANs, and Gaussian processes are available in TSGM library.
+- Methods like VAEs, GANs, and Gaussian processes are available in the TSGM library.

 9. Analyzing Problem Invariances:
 - A crucial step in problem analysis is determining if the problem is invariant to random noise and feature shuffling.
 - This ensures that the selected methods will improve downstream performance.

+Implementing a hybrid model that combines a GAN and VAE (Variational Autoencoder) is a more advanced task.
+In such a hybrid model, the VAE can help generate more structured and meaningful data, while the GAN can improve the diversity and sharpness of the generated samples.